BLOCKSI × CAIU Professional Services Deployment Plan

 Michael brings extensive experience in IT support, systems engineering, and customer service.
 He currently serves as Senior Technical Support at Blocksi, previously as Technical Support Team Lead at Scale Computing, and held IT roles at Machen McChesney (6+ years) and Auburn University (14 years).
 He holds a B.S. in Business Administration from Auburn University at Montgomery, with deep expertise in Microsoft Servers and Windows environments.

-Jonathan Gatewood — Deployment Engineer
+Jonathan Gatewood — Senior Deployment Engineer

 Jonathan supports K-12 ed-tech deployments by coordinating onboarding tasks, validating device readiness, and helping ensure smooth rollouts across district environments.
 He works closely with project and technical leads to track implementation details, troubleshoot issues, and keep installations moving on schedule.
 With a collaborative approach and strong attention to detail, he helps schools get up and running quickly and confidently.